The nCoV-2019 Coronavirus virus is a global health crisis. AFC Urgent Care Castle Rock is here to help you

-The CDC and other government agencies are investigating a total of 398 potential cases in the U.S. Patients that are exposed to the virus are under quarantine and have not been allowed back into local communities.
+The CDC and other government agencies are investigating a total of 1 million + potential cases in the U.S. Patients that are exposed to the virus are under quarantine and have not been allowed back into local communities.

-As of March 13th, 43 states in the U.S currently have the coronoavirus, which includes Colorado.
+Every U.S state currently has the coronavirus and is managing testing access as well as infection control procedures.
 If you have traveled domestically in the U.S, make sure to contact your state health official immediately.

-Unforuntely, patients from Douglas County have been reported as having coronavirus as of March 13th, 2020.
-Currently, the state of Colorado explains that there have been multiple cases tested but none have tested positive for nCoV-2019.
+Currently, the state of Colorado explains that there are several thousand cases of COVID-19 in the US.
 However, the state recommends that patients should stay prepared in the event that the virus spreads due to international travel or domestic spread from other states.
 Here is what the state is doing to prevent the virus:

 - “Testing for COVID-19 at the state lab seven days a week.